-This Agreement shall commence on the Effective Date and, unless earlier terminated in accordance herewith, shall, subject to Clause 14.9.2, continue in force and effect, until, on a Licensed Product-by-Licensed Product and country-by-country basis, upon the expiration of the Therapeutic Product Royalty Term or the Diagnostic Product Royalty Term (as applicable) with respect to such Licensed Product in such country or in its entirety upon expiration of the last to expire of the Therapeutic Product Royalty Term or the Diagnostic Product Royalty Term (as applicable) in all countries of the Territory (such period, the "Term").
-On the expiration of the Term pursuant to this Clause 14 for a particular Licensed Product (as applicable), on a country-by-country basis, the licence grant to Novartis in Clause 6.1.2 shall become non-exclusive, fully-paid, royalty-free, transferable, perpetual and irrevocable with respect to such Licensed Product (as applicable) in such country.
+From the Execution Date or the Effective Date, as applicable, the terms of this Agreement shall, subject to Clause 12.1.2, continue in full force and effect, unless earlier terminated in accordance herewith, until the expiration of the Royalty Term for all Licensed Products in the Territory (such period, the "Term").
+On the expiration of the Royalty Term 12.1.1 for a particular Licensed Product, on a country-by-country basis, the licences granted to Bayer in Clauses 6.1.1 and 6.1.2 shall become non-exclusive, fully-paid, royalty-free and irrevocable with respect to such Licensed Product in such country.